Women Artists

 The more I paint, the more I am closer to reality.

 Kavuric-Kurtovic was obsessed with self-examination; her perception of life does not belong to material worlds but to an invisible one.
 Prone to black humor, tragedy, and introspection, she was called the Queen of Darkness.
-Most people run away from darkness, stubbornly clinging to the familiar parts of our internal and external worlds.
+Most people run away from darkness, stubbornly clinging to the familiar parts of their internal and external worlds.
 We are afraid of death and the unknown, but Kavuric-Kurtovic explores these questions in a manner of a true philosopher.
 Through her work, we experience death as something close to us and interlaced with life itself.
 Kavuric-Kurtovic’s inner world is dominated by the presence of death and portrayed with tenderness.
 Viewing her art is an intimate act that requires a complete surrender to the unknown.
 Painting and drawing were essential for her, a reason for her existence.

 Nives Kavuric-Kurtovic: Nives Kavuric-Kurtovic, With Our Throats against Singing, 1966, mixed media on cardboard.
 AWARE.